 The Hospital is committed to a multi-site Project Agreement for the redevelopment, construction and operation of the Hospital's mental health facilities.
-The Project Agreement includes a Design, Build, Finance, and Maintain ("DBFM") Alternative Financing and Procurement ("AFP") project under Infrastructure Ontario ("Project"), with the Hospital and the Ministry sharing in the total project cost.
+The Project Agreement includes a Design, Build, Finance, and Maintain ("DBFM") Alternative Financing and Procurement ("AFP") Project under Infrastructure Ontario ("the Project"), with the Hospital and the Ministry sharing in the total project cost.

-In March 2011, the Hospital entered into a project agreement with a third-party company, Integrated Team Solution SJHC Partnership ("Project Co") to design, build, finance, and maintain the buildings constructed as part of the Project for a 30-year term ending May 31, 2043.
+In March 2011, the Hospital entered into a project agreement with a third-party company, Integrated Team Solution SJHC Partnership ("Project Co") to design, build, finance, and maintain Southwest Centre for Forensic Mental Health Care and the Parkwood Institute, Mental Health Care Building.
+Project costs are recorded as tangible capital assets and totalled \$500,676.